SimpleCPU/SimpleCPU/README.md

 Documentation
 -----

 The documentation for every tool is present in the README file.
-The following files/directories may be of insterest:
+The following files/directories may be of interest:
   - verilog/README
   - testbench/iss/README
   - hex_gen/README